yliapis/blog/_pages/Libraries.md

 ### Python
 * [The python standard library](https://docs.python.org/3/library/index.html)
 * [Flake8](http://flake8.pycqa.org/en/latest/): Python linter.
 * [Iodide](https://alpha.iodide.io/): Data science for the web.
-Write python, javascript, markdown, and CSS to run in a web browser.
+Write python, javascript, markdown, and CSS to all run in a web browser.
 * Computational and Data Science
   - [Keras](https://keras.io/) Great deep learning library.
 Is built on top of many well known neural network libraries.
 Very high level, has a beautiful API.
   - [Numpy](https://www.numpy.org/) This one is vital; A n-dimensional array (tensor) manipulation library.
 Super fast since the backend is primarily written in C. Reminiscent of MATLAB.